Dior: 21st century

 In March 2018, Kim Jones was named the men's artistic director for the house.
 Under his management Dior has made several high profile streetwear collaborations.
 Jones first show for Dior featured American artist and designer Brian Donnelly, a.k.a.
 KAWS.
 Thereafter followed collaborations with Raymond Pettibon, 1017 ALYX 9SM, Yoon Ahn, Hajime Sorayama, Daniel Arsham, Sacai and most recently Shawn Stussy, creator of the legendary streetwear brand Stüssy.

 In October 2019, Dior apologized to China for using a map of China that excluded Taiwan.

+In October 2021, Dior appointed Francis Kurkdjian as its new creative director of perfume.

 On 11 March 2022, 30 Avenue Montaigne has once again opened its doors to the public.
 The property was closed for two years for a major renovation led by architect Peter Marino.
 Historically, 30 Avenue Montaigne is the place where Christian Dior showcased his first collection.

 In January 2023, it was announced Delphine Arnault would assume the role of chairperson and CEO, beginning in February.

-Celebrity ambassadors

-Dior has created strong partnerships with Hollywood celebrities and social media influencers, working closely with these individuals to reach more demographics and re-establish its identity as a new, modern brand, despite the fact that it has been around for a while.
-This has allowed the brand to portray a more populist image and attract a wider audience.
-The brand has worked with and dressed contemporary style icons like Jennifer Lawrence and Lupita Nyong'o, who may resonate with millennials.
-Dior has effectively implemented social media into their marketing communication strategy, in which images and videos from campaigns are shared on both the official Dior profile, and on the celebrity ambassadors' social media pages.

-An example of this success is seen in the Secret Garden campaign featuring Rihanna.
-In this campaign, Rihanna is seen dancing to a song from her album (Only If For a Night) through a hall of mirrors.
-By being associated with Rihanna's song, the company created a sense of association with her brand, which was beneficial to the company as she was ranked as the most marketable celebrity in 2016.
-Despite the reach not being completely suitable to the Dior target audience, collaborating with the likes of Rihanna allowed the company to engage with more of the market, as Rihanna's social media following is four times larger than that of the fashion house.

-Below are some of the celebrity ambassadors who have fronted Dior campaigns: